manucho007/UltimateCourses/README.md

 # Ultimate Courses from Todd Motto

-run `npm start` inside the project folder check the console with F12
+run `npm install` inside the project folder and `npm start` to run the project in the local server check the console with F12